WVURAIL/dspira/pages/newpost.md

 ---
 ```

-- Make sure you do not have special characters like `:` in your title and/or summary quote any special characters, such as `:` like `title: "my awesome site: an adventure".`
+- Quote titles and summaries containing special characters such as `:`.
+For example: `title: "my awesome site: an adventure".`
 - Every *post* can have one `tag` or multiple `tags`.
 It will automatically split a string entry if it contains whitespace.
-The website software, Jekyll, expects multiple items mapped to the key tags For example, while front matter `tag: classic hollywood` will be processed into a singular entity `"classic hollywood"`, front matter `tags: classic hollywood` will be processed into an array of entries `["classic", "hollywood"]`.
+Jekyll expects multiple entries under tags.
+The front matter `tag: classic hollywood` creates one entry, `"classic hollywood"`.
+By contrast, `tags: classic hollywood` creates the array `["classic", "hollywood"]`.
 - `categories` does **not** work the way `tags` does.
-A lesson belongs to
-exactly one module, and the name has to match one of the `category:` entries in
-`_data/modules.yml` exactly — *Horn Construction*, *Receiver Electronics*,
-*Software Setup*, *Observing*, *Digital Signal Processing*, *Astronomy* or
-*Community Labs*.
+Each lesson belongs to one module.
+Its name must match a `category:` entry in `_data/modules.yml` exactly.
+Options include *Horn Construction*, *Receiver Electronics*, and *Software Setup*.
+Other options are *Observing*, *Digital Signal Processing*, *Astronomy*, and *Community Labs*.
 A name that matches nothing means the lesson appears in no
 module at all, and the build will say so.

 - `order` is where the lesson sits inside its module, counting from 1.
 Every
 index and the previous/next links sort by it.
 Take the next free number in the
 module, or renumber the others if your lesson belongs partway through.

-- After the front matter make your lesson post formatting it in `markdown` refer to this cheat sheet [https://github.com/WVURAIL/dspira-lessons/wiki/Markdown-Cheatsheet](https://github.com/WVURAIL/dspira-lessons/wiki/Markdown-Cheatsheet)
+- Write your lesson after the front matter using `markdown`.
+Consult the [Markdown cheat sheet](https://github.com/WVURAIL/dspira-lessons/wiki/Markdown-Cheatsheet)

 - Add buttons to link to a pdf of your document using this syntax